Doctor of Applied Language Sciences

 - Speech Processing

-- DALS Thesis I (Seminar & Proposal Development) (9 credits); and
+- DALS Thesis I (Seminar and Proposal Development) (9 credits); and

 - DALS Thesis II (Thesis Writing) (15 credits)